angular-heidelberg/pages/community-updates/ngHeidelbergv11.md

 ### The State of Angular

-There were some uncertainties and emotional statements __on scial media__ about the Angular Core Team's work safety and health and the angular framework itself.
+There were some uncertainties and emotional statements __on social media__ about the Angular Core Team's work safety and health and the Angular framework itself.
 Stephen Fluin commented on these issues in ["The Angular Show E20"](https://open.spotify.com/episode/2zn7uTeNTHVjmGVsg5HDnb).

 Summary: There was already a change in the management structure earlier this year.
 They are very concerned about the welfare of each employee and there will definitely be __a new roadmap very soon__.
 However, no one from the Angular team will comment on internal affairs or former employees and will not directly respond via social media.

 ### Angular 10

-There are very few new features in this version, but many fixes.
+There are very few new [features](https://blog.angular.io/version-10-of-angular-now-available-78960babd41) in this version, but many fixes.

 ### AngularJS LTS